Homepage

 Learn More | Apply

-MSW (Flagship)
+MSW (On-Campus)

 Welcome to the Howard University School of Social Work, where excellence meets advocacy and compassion transforms communities.
 Explore our flagship Master of Social Work (MSW) program, where you are empowered to make a meaningful difference in the lives of individuals, families, and communities centered on the six principles of the Black Perspective.
 Apply today and become a part of our legacy of excellence at Howard University School of Social Work.
 Learn More